Ave Maria Shrine

 Thank you for visiting our shrine.
 May many special blessings go with you as you leave us and continue your journey.
 And may your stop here also be a source of blessings for your family and friends.

-To visit the inside of the chapel, please call our Trinidad Area Catholic Pastoral Center at (719) 846-3369, extension 140, Monday through Friday, 8:30 am to 4:30 pm, except holidays.
+To visit the inside of the chapel, please call our Trinidad Area Catholic Pastoral Center at (719) 846-3369, extension 140, Monday through Thursday 8:30 am to 4:00 pm and Friday 8:30 am to 12:00 pm.
 We will try to get someone to open up for you.
 It is best to make arrangements at least 2 days in advance.

 A Word About Mary: